 Sometimes, bleeding from the tears can occur suddenly and be severe.
 You may notice symptoms like: Weakness Lightheadness or faintness Shortness of breath Abdominal pain DiarrheaPaleness

 Bleeding that is light and occurs over a long period of time may make you feel tired and short of breath.

 Your doctor will ask about your symptoms and medical history.
 You may also be asked if you noticed the blood after vomiting, retching or seizures.
 A physical exam will also be done.

-To determine the location, cause, and amount of your bleeding your doctor may take a: Complete blood countStool test—to check for blood in the stool Endoscopy—a thin, lighted tube is inserted down the throat to examine the digestive tract and collect tissue samples Nasogastric lavage—a tube placed through the nose and into the stomach removes contents to check for bleeding
+To determine the location, cause, and amount of your bleeding your doctor may take a: Complete blood countStool test—to check for blood in the stool Upper GI endoscopy—a thin, lighted tube is inserted down the throat to examine the digestive tract and collect tissue samples Nasogastric lavage—a tube placed through the nose and into the stomach removes contents to check for bleeding

 Angiography—an x-ray of the blood vessels, that may also be used as treatment

 Mallory Weiss tears will often heal by themselves without treatment.

 If the tear is severe your doctor may recommend further treatment.
 You may need surgery to close the tear or a blood transfusion for excessive blood loss.